 Your doctor has recommended you for an aneurysm coiling.
-Franklin Moser, MD, (below left) Chief of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, (below left) Director of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
 Our team also includes Marcel Maya, MD, (below right) Co-Chair of Imaging.

 What is an Aneurysm?